thinhpham-agilityio/react-training/e-commerce/README.md

 ```

 4. Set up environment variables:
-Create a `.env.local` file in the root of the project and add the following variables (or you can use your own values):
+Create a `.env.local` file in the root of the project and add the following variables (or you can use your own values)

 This guide uses for the local development environment.
 If you want to run the project in production, you can skip this step and use the `.env.production` file.

 In real projects, you should not commit the `.env.local` file to the repository, but for this project, I will commit it to the repository for convenience.

 ```bash